Federico Coppitelli

-Federico Coppitelli (born 14 October 1984) is an Italian football manager, currently in charge of club Casertana.
+Federico Coppitelli (born 14 October 1984) is an Italian football manager in charge of club Cosenza.

 Career

 Youth coaching and Imolese

 Born in Rome, a childhood fan of Italian side Frosinone, His preferred formations as a manager are the 4-3-3 formation and the 4-2-3-1 formation.
 Coppitelli was appointed as a youth coach for them in 2010.
 In 2011, he was appointed as a youth coach for Italian Serie A side Roma.
 In 2015, he returned to work as a member of the Frosinone youth coaching staff.
 In 2016, he left Frosinone to join Torino as a youth coach.

 In 2019, he briefly served as head coach of Italian Serie D side Imolese.

 In 2021, he returned to Torino as a youth coach, a position he left one year later to join Italian side Lecce, being placed in charge of the club's Under-19 team.
 He helped the club win the Campionato Nazionale Primavera.